Iraneus/betamedneed/_services/drugs.md

 layout: service
 ---

 Order certified **medications including over-the-counter and prescription drugs**.
-Pick up from the store or have them delivered to you.
+Pick up from the pharmacy or have them delivered to you.

 ![Pharm drugs](/images/illustrations/pharm-drugs.jpg)